chadunn13/SudokuSolver/README.md

 Reads in unsolved boards (or solved, with the ability to check for validity) as CSV files and prints out the completed board.
 Unsolved cells should be initially set to 0

 Basic algorithm adds the "potential" numbers to every non-solved cell at the beginning of the runtime, then continues iterating through the board to check for any of the following conditions to satisfy a solution to each cell:
-  - If it is the only potential for that cell, it must be the only solution
+  - (done) If it is the only potential for that cell, it must be the only solution
   - If a cell has a number as a potential that is the only of its kind in that particular row/column/box, it must be the solution
   - If a number in a box can only fit into one column/row, the cells in other boxes in that corresponding row/column are updated to remove that number as a potential